Isaac Paredes Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Royals pitching staff ranks 20th in MLB.
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.18).

-- The Royals' 5.19 team ERA ranks 28th among all league pitching staffs.
+- Royals pitchers combine to rank 18th in baseball in home runs allowed (90 total, 1.2 per game).

-- Royals pitchers combine to rank 19th in baseball in home runs given up (89 total, 1.2 per game).
+- Lynch makes the start for the Royals, his sixth of the season.
+He is 1-3 with a 4.45 ERA and 22 strikeouts through 30 1/3 innings pitched.

-- Lyles (0-11) gets the starting nod for the Royals in his 16th start of the season.
-He's put together a 6.62 ERA in 85 2/3 innings pitched, with 62 strikeouts.
+- The left-hander last pitched on Tuesday against the Detroit Tigers, when he went seven scoreless innings while giving up one hit.

-- The righty's most recent appearance came on Monday against the Detroit Tigers, when he tossed six innings, surrendering three earned runs while allowing six hits.
+- The 26-year-old has a 4.45 ERA and 6.5 strikeouts per nine innings across five games this season, while allowing a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.